These sweet vintage Santa mugs are becoming quite collectible!

 Over the years, I’ve added to my collection, picking up these old cups at flea markets, estate sales, and thrift stores.

-They were usually found at very inexpensive prices, but recently the prices have started to increase as more and more people collect them.
+They were usually found at very inexpensive prices, but recently the prices have started to increase as more and more people have started collecting them.

 A few weeks ago, I added another Santa cup and an old vintage pitcher to my collection and I started wondering about the history of these iconic Santa mugs.

 I know many of you have seen these Santa mugs, and probably more than a few of you actually have some in your cabinet.